Kubernetes Resource Visibility Limit

 kubectl exec -it <argus_Pod_name> /bin/sh

-1. Check the communication between Argus and Collectorset-Controller Pods by entering the following command:
+1. Check communication between the Argus and Collectorset-Controller pods:

 curl http://collectorset-controller:50000